aliraza9996/aliraza9996/README.md

 - 👋 Hi, I’m Ali Raza.
 - 💞️ I’m a Software Engineer
 - 👀 I’m working on Web Development
-- 📫 Reach me at alir9996@gmail.com
+- 📫 Reach me out at alir9996@gmail.com

 <!---
 aliraza9996/aliraza9996 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.